hartmast/wizard/README.md

 wizard
 ======

-A set of convenience functions for everyday programming.
+A set of convenience functions for everyday programming and for visualization.
 Work in progress.
 Currently just a bunch of functions that I use very often.

 qbarplot
 --------